homestar92/ring-lardner-transcriptions/Gas, Oil, and Air.md

 “I won’t tell you nothin’,” she says.

-“I ain’t goin’ to bother you while you’re drivin’.”
+“I ain’t goin’ to bother you while you’re drivin’”

 “But I want to hear it,” I says, and I stopped the Swift Six in the middle o’ the road.